Key Takeaways:

 3. Proper Waste Management

 Poor waste management can turn your home into a cockroach paradise.
+Worse still, it may even attract rodents, making rodent control an added concern.
 To minimise the risk:

 -